Jada Pinkett Smith: Film and television career

-Early career (1990–1996)
+Early career (1990–1995)

 Pinkett began her acting career in 1990, when she starred in an episode of True Colors.
 She received guest roles in television shows such as Doogie Howser, M.D.
 (1991) and 21 Jump Street (1991), and earned a role on comedian Bill Cosby's NBC television sitcom A Different World in 1991, as college freshman Lena James.

+The role on A Different World proved to be a pivotal career break.
+Pinkett joined the cast in its fourth season when it was already a hit show and stayed on the show until its final season.
+Like Pinkett, the character of Lena James was from a poor area of Baltimore.
+The character originally was a fish out of water; as a freshman she explained, "I really miss my homeboys.
+They're not like these Hillman brothers, all self-involved and afraid to sweat."
+The character of Lena James adapts and as a sophomore, when her Baltimore friends visit, she finds herself stuck between the world where she was raised and the world she was now in at Hillman.
+Lena James enters Hillman as an engineering major, but discovers her talent for writing and switches to journalism.

 In 1993, Pinkett appeared in her first film, Menace II Society.
-She was cast as Ronnie, a single mother, due to a recommendation from her friend Tupac Shakur, who was set to appear in the film before he was fired.
+A recommendation from her friend Tupac Shakur got her cast as single mother Ronnie.
+Shakur was also set to appear in the film before he was fired.
 Pinkett considered dropping out of the film after Shakur's departure but he convinced her to keep the role.